BQ31X/AIE-Git-Homework-workflow/git_homework_workflow_steps.md

-# 🧭 Git Homework Workflow Steps
+# 🧭 Git Homework Workflow

 I have frequently seen during office hours someone who is in **Git hell**.
 I, too, have struggled with Git — but I refuse to let it _git_ the better of me.